-\Graphing calculators will be used extensively - the purchase of one is advised. \
+Graphing calculators will be used extensively - the purchase of one is advised.

-The textbook used in this course is an affordable student workbook, available for purchase and consumable use or for use and return provided that the workbook comes back in new condition without writing.
+This course uses a student workbook, available for purchase as consumable use or for use and return provided that the workbook comes back in pristine condition without writing.